Lukoil: 1990s

 In 1994, Lukoil became the first company to begin offering shares of stock on the new Russian Trading System.
 The Filanovsky oil field was discovered and operated by Lukoil.

 In 1995, Lukoil controlled the stakes of nine oil-producing, marketing and service enterprises in Western Siberia, the Urals, and Volgograd Oblast to abide by Government Decree No. 861 of 1 September 1995.
-In the same year, a 5% stake of Lukoil was sold by the state with a minimum excess of the starting price in an auction.
+In that same year, a 5% stake of Lukoil was sold by the state with a minimum excess of the starting price in an auction.
 In November 1995, Lukoil filed with the U.S. Securities and Exchange Commission to issue American depositary receipts on Western stock markets.
 This allowed United States investors, for the first time, to purchase shares in a Russian company.

 In 1997, Lukoil signed a contract with the Iraqi Ministry of Oil for the development and production of the second stage of the West Qurna-2 oil field.
 After Saddam Hussein's regime was overthrown, the project was suspended and later terminated.

 In 1999, Lukoil acquired numerous enterprises such as the Odesa Oil Refinery in Ukraine, the Burgas Oil Refinery in Bulgaria, and KomiTEK.